We are accepting applications to the leading program for doctoral education.

 - new material technology in measuring, recording, and stimulating the brain and body activity;

 - brain-engineering technology for evaluating social and living environments;

 - new control technology developed from studies of the brain and body.

-In order to accomplish this goal, we strengthen promotion of advanced science and technology education through our 21st century Centre of Excellence (COE), our global COE, management of technology (MOT) training, and our next-generation simulation technologist program.
+To accomplish this goal, we strengthen the promotion of advanced science and technology education through our 21st century Centre of Excellence (COE), our global COE, management of technology (MOT) training, and our next-generation simulation technologist program.